 This article describes the procedure to enable Long Term Retention (LTR), monitor your savings via LTR, and restore the cold snapshots from the cold tier.
-You will also find information on deletion of cold snapshots and early delete fee.
+You will also find information on the deletion of cold snapshots and the early delete fees.
 We recommend that you read About Long Term Retention before proceeding to read this article.

 Verify the retention period

 To begin with, examine if the retention period you’ve set in your backup policy qualifies for LTR.